Sunday's hoops: MSU women take down No. 3 Oregon

 The Ducks scored the game’s first nine points, causing Michigan State to take an early timeout.
 It was 16-4 at one point, but the Spartans closed to within three by the end of the quarter.

 Michigan State took a 39-37 lead when Allen made a 3-pointer while being fouled with 2:44 left in the half.
-The Spartans closed the second quarter on a 17-2 run and led 46-39 at the half.
+The Spartans closed the second quarter on a 17-2 run and led 46-39 at halftime.
+Michigan State led 69-60 after three.

-The third quarter wasn’t much better for Oregon.
-The Ducks had a hard time controlling Michigan State defensively and trailed 69-60 after three.

 More state women